martin-marek/batch-size/finetuning/README.md

 # Fine-tuning

 For our fine-tuning experiments, we implemented Gemma 3 from mostly scratch, including sampling.
-Our code is loosely based on the (Gemma NNX example)[https://github.com/google/flax/tree/main/examples/gemma].
+Our code is loosely based on the [Gemma NNX example](https://github.com/google/flax/tree/main/examples/gemma).

 ## Manual training